 The enlarged Club was able to appoint, as Club Professional, Matt McCrorie who was to serve for thirty-six years before his untimely death in 2001.

 Additional accommodation was required, and over the next thirty years periodic substantial alterations and extensions to the Clubhouse were carried out.
 However, the need for further improved facilities was met by the decision to demolish the existing Clubhouse and rebuild on the site.
 The new two-storey building was formally opened in May 1999 to give one of the finest Clubhouses in the area and the envy of many Clubs.

 The course was not neglected over the years, and the layout, formed in 1965 with well featured tree-lined fairways, has remained to the present day.
-Over the last twenty-six years under the supervision of Head Greenkeeper, Stephen Hunter, (appointed in 1993) regular improvements to, and reconstruction of, greens and tees have been carried out to give a course which is held in high regard.
+Over the last twenty-eight years under the supervision of Head Greenkeeper, Stephen Hunter, (appointed in 1993) regular improvements to, and reconstruction of, greens and tees have been carried out to give a course which is held in high regard.

-It has been the venue for County and National events, the Scottish Professional Golf Championships in 1972 and1978, the British Ladies Amateur Championship in 1990, and the Girls’ Home Internationals in 2004 as well as annual Pro-Am tournaments and charity events.
+It has been the venue for County and National events, the Scottish Professional Golf Championships in 1972 and 1978, the British Ladies Amateur Championship in 1990, and the Girls’ Home Internationals in 2004 as well as annual Pro-Am tournaments and charity events.